Ruben Limonjyan | December 23, 2021 | Workplace Discrimination

 What to Do If You Have Been Wrongfully Terminated or Discriminated Against

 If you believe an employer disregarded your ADA rights, you can file a claim against the company.
 You must file a charge of discrimination to the U.S. Equal Employment Opportunity Commission within 180 days of the discrimination.
-Working with a Los Angeles employment attorney allows you to file your claim on time and protects your rights during the process.
+Working with an employment attorney allows you to file your claim on time and protects your rights during the process.

 If you have been discriminated against, you should get the compensation that will place you in the situation you would have been in if you were not discriminated against.
 If you were terminated, you may get reinstated, get reasonable accommodation, or better still, receive back pay.